-Full-time and part-time trainees must be paid for any time spent doing training or assessments for their training contract.
+Full-time trainees must be paid for any time spent doing training or assessments for their training contract.

-School-based trainees don’t get paid for training.
+Part-time trainees that do their training fully off the job don’t get paid for training.
+School-based trainees dont get paid for training either.
 They get an hourly rate for all hours they work on the job.

 State and territory training authorities decide who pays for training.
 Some modern awards require the employer to cover the cost of training.